voluntas/voluntas/README.md

 ## Interest

 I have a strong interest in real-time communication.
-We are working on large scale, ultra-low latency, and interconnects.

-I'm also interested in product management, which covers a wide range of activities including planning, development, sales, and marketing.

 ## More detailed